 Bio

 Teresa Salomone is a postdoctoral fellow at Stanford’s Center for Turbulence Research.
 She earned her PhD through a joint collaboration between Queen’s University in Canada and the University of Campania in Italy.
-Her research interests span computational studies of turbulent flows using large eddy simulation and wall modeled large eddy simulation with high performance computing, with a focus on roughness, separated flows, and applications to marine species.
-She is also a facilitator with the International Association for Human Values, leading workshops on breathwork and meditation.
-She is currently exploring how computational fluid dynamics can be applied to questions in human physiology, including cerebrospinal fluid dynamics.
+Her research focuses on computational studies of turbulent flows using large eddy simulation and wall modeled large eddy simulation with high performance computing, with an emphasis on roughness, separated flows, and complex external aerodynamics.

 Honors & Awards